GoogleCloudPlatform/genai-for-marketing/README.md

 The service account has the following format: `PROJECT_NUMBER-compute@developer.gserviceaccount.com`

-You can check the available service accounts by running the following command:
+You can check the available service accounts in your project by running the following command:
 > gcloud iam service-accounts list

  - Deploy the solution to AppEngine